 We've been reviewing, selling, maintaining and having water cooler conversations about induction cooktops for years.
-We put together this curated and ranked guide that sums up 5 of the best induction cooktops currently available on the market in 2020.
+We put together this curated and ranked guide that sums up 5 of the best induction cooktop models currently available on the market.
 We'll compare multiple brands, price points, and other factors to help you choose the perfect option for your needs.
-But first — what goes into determining a quality induction cooktop as opposed to one that you're better off skipping?
+But first — what goes into determining a quality induction stove top as opposed to one that you're better off skipping?

 PRO TIP - Make sure to contact our staff at (888) 714-4938 to inquire about savings on Induction Cooktops.

 What to Look For in an Induction Cooktop

 First of all, it's important to understand exactly what an induction cooktop is and how it differs from other cooktops.
 Gas cooktops use gas to ignite a flame that heats your cookware.
 Electric cooktops heat electrical elements that transfer heat to your cookware.
 Induction cooktops use alternating electrical current which creates a magnetic field that produces heat to heat the cooking vessel.

 As opposed to other cooking methods which not only heat the cookware but also the general surrounding area, the induction cooking zone only transfers heat to the pot itself.
 There is no wasted energy with induction, therefore, you can boil water and other liquids faster.
 Controls are precise and ultra-responsive.
 Sensors control against the dangers of boil-over cutting off power to the cooktop if there is liquid on its surface.

 You will also notice that the induction cooking surfaces are not hot to the touch.
 Therefore, you will have less risk of accidental burns or melted plasticware left on the cooking surface.